10XMairing/VisitorManagerApp/README.md

 4. Select and Archive entries (click delete or archive icon at top)
 5. Select and Delete entries (click delete or archive icon at top)

+- An email will be sent to Host and Visitor during checkin
+- An email will be sent to Visitor at checkout

-- sms feature has been disabled due to low credits
+* For now sms feature has been disabled due to low credits

 To run the application